Here’s an article we found that may be helpful while traveling

 …assert your

-early on: claim your
+territory early on: claim your

 overhead and under-seat space, and put the armrests down.